Bioinfomage/Python-WebScraping-Projects/README.md

 # Python-WebScraping-Projects

 A collection of Python-based web scraping projects that demonstrate data extraction from various online sources such as stock market data and weather information.
 Each project showcases the use of libraries like `yfinance`, `pandas`, `matplotlib`, `requests`, and `BeautifulSoup4`.
+Note: Web scraping relies on extracting data from HTML elements.
+It’s important to understand these key components:

 ---